syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

      nodes, including automatically.
 This records how many times you have visited each node and when you last did so.)

-   - `Info-make-node-unvisited' (bound to `C-x DEL') - Reset the visited status of a node to unvisited.
-Useful if you use `Info-fontify-visited-nodes' to show you which nodes you have visited and you want to consider that you have not yet visited some.
+   - `Info-change-visited-status' (bound to `C-x DEL') - Toggle or set the visited status of the node at point or the nodes in the active region.
+Useful if you use `Info-fontify-visited-nodes' to show you which nodes you have visited.
+No prefix arg: toggle.
+Non-negative prefix arg: set to visited.
+Negative prefix arg: set to unvisited.

    - `Info-save-current-node' (bound to `.') – Save the name of the current node to list `Info-saved-nodes', for use by `v'